|

 revolution still in its infancy, however, Osborn decided to become his

+own client.
 In December 1998, the month eVineyard shipped its

 first order of wine, Osborn's site was a second-fiddle competitor to